anarchitech/muforth-anarchitech/mu/target/8051/silabs/efm8/README.md

 ### 23 January 2023

-muforth now has full support for the 8051, albeit *not* as a true Forth target, but rather as an "interactive assembly" target.
+muforth now includes full support for the 8051, albeit *not* as a true Forth target, but rather as an "interactive assembly" target.

 The 8051 architecture is suboptimal for implementing a true Forth